aliyun/terraform-provider-alicloud/website/docs/r/threat_detection_baseline_strategy.html.markdown

 Provides a Threat Detection Baseline Strategy resource.

-For information about Threat Detection Baseline Strategy and how to use it, see [What is Baseline Strategy](https://www.alibabacloud.com/help/zh/security-center/latest/api-doc-sas-2018-12-03-api-doc-modifystrategy).
+For information about Threat Detection Baseline Strategy and how to use it, see [What is Baseline Strategy](https://www.alibabacloud.com/help/en/security-center/latest/api-sas-2018-12-03-modifystrategy).

--> **NOTE:** Available in v1.195.0+.
+-> **NOTE:** Available since v1.195.0.

 ## Example Usage